 Age-appropriate curriculum engage students in learning about Jewish culture, Torah, holidays, Israel, mitzvot and tikkun olam(“good deeds”), history, tzedakah (“charity”) and more, including of course the study of Hebrew reading, language, and prayer.
 Through interaction with teachers, clergy, family and peers, we encourage students to develop their own ideas about Jewish pride today and for their future.

-Preschool: Shabbat “PJs & Prayers” and Sunday morning “Stay Play & Pray” are free monthly gatherings that are specially tailored for children ages 2-5 and their families, offering stories, songs, snacks and lots of smiles – the perfect introductions to our religious school.
+Preschool: Shabbat “PJs & Prayers” and Sunday morning “Circle Time” are free monthly gatherings that are specially tailored for children ages 2-5 and their families, offering stories, songs, snacks and lots of smiles – the perfect introductions to our religious school.
 Temple members and non-members welcome; all children must be accompanied by a caregiver.

 Kindergarten, First and Second grade: Our youngest chaverim come together with big voices to sing songs, learn bible stories and culture, create art projects and have tons of fun on either Sunday mornings or Tuesday afternoons.